 I have posted a video of the activation on You Tube.

-After arriving in Orroroo and booking into the Orroroo pub, I enjoyed a few bundy & cokes, and a beautiful kangaroo schnitzel.
-This pub is a terrific little country hotel which was built in 1877.
-Warren & Liz Campbell are the licencees and they took on the oepration of the hotel just 18 months ago.
+After arriving in Orroroo and booking into the Orroroo pub, I enjoyed a few Bundy & cokes, and a beautiful kangaroo schnitzel.
+This pub is a terrific little country hotel that was built in 1877.
+Warren & Liz Campbell are the licensees and they took on the operation of the hotel just 18 months ago.
 They opened up the accommodation at the hotel, which had not been in operation for about 25-30 years.

 After dinner, I decided to drive 25 kms east out of town to the Black Rock Conservation Park.
 Access to the park is via the Paratoo Road.
 The park is 170 hectares in size and has excellent examples of the flora of the area, and is dominated by the Black Oak and Bluebush.
 The park has several creek beds with steep banks which are perfect nesting places for Red-back Kingfishers and Rainbow Bee Eaters.
 Unfortunately I didn’t get to see those because it was dark when I arrived.
 But below is a picture of what a Rainbow Bee Eater looks like.
 They are a spectacular bird.